-[Editor's Note: One of my recent ACEP NOW column concerns the Backdoor Roth IRA.
+[Editor's Note: One of my recent ACEP NOW columns concerns the Backdoor Roth IRA.
 It takes a while to wrap your head around this one, so I don't mind addressing the subject multiple times.
 I'm still getting emails, forum posts, and blog comments every week with good questions about the Backdoor Roth.
 If you're an attending physician, and not already funding one of these for yourself and your spouse, you're probably making a mistake.
 You'll also want to check out our Backdoor Roth IRA Ultimate Guide and Tutorial that will walk you step by step through the contribution process.]

 The second type of retirement account is a tax-free, or Roth, account.
 These accounts, named after Sen. William V. Roth Jr. of Delaware, also allow tax savings but in a different manner than a tax-deferred account.
 You contribute after-tax dollars to a tax-free account such as a Roth IRA or a Roth 401(k).
 The money then grows without taxation and, in retirement, is withdrawn from the account and spent tax-free.
 While the bulk of an attending physician’s retirement savings during peak earning years should probably be in tax-deferred accounts, it will be extremely handy to arrive at retirement with significant amounts of both tax-deferred and tax-free assets.
 Aside from contributing to tax-free accounts, it is also possible to convert tax-deferred accounts to tax-free accounts by paying the taxes due in the year of the conversion.